seanknox/dusker/prompt_plan.md

 ## Prompt 24: iCloud Setup

-Let's implement iCloud integration for the SurfTracker app to enable cross-device synchronization:
+Let's implement iCloud integration for the Dusker app to enable cross-device synchronization:

 1. Create a CloudKitManager class responsible for:
    - Setting up CloudKit container and database